-Your employees are an important resource to your company, which is why you need to work on constantly improving them.
-To do that, you need to set up employee training and development strategies.
+Your employees are an important resource to your company, which is why you need to work on their career development.
+To do that, you need to set up employee training and development plans.

-While both training new employees and development seem the same, they’re not.
-Employee training consists of any program, the aim of which is to increase employees’ knowledge and skills for the betterment of both the company and the employees.
-Employee development, on the other hand, is a planned activity where the employees learn and grow through self-assessment.
+While both training new employees and professional development seem the same, they’re not.
+Employee training consists of any program, the aim of which is to increase employees’ knowledge and soft skills for the betterment of both the company and the employees’ career paths.
+Employee development, on the other hand, is a planned development process where the employees learn and grow through self-assessment of existing skill sets.

-Employee training and development are a step above employee benefits, in terms of retention-related importance.
-Basically, instead of providing a basic financial benefit such as a Whole Foods (Amazon) or Macy’s credit card.
+Employee training and development activities are a step above employee benefits, in terms of top talent retention-related importance.
+Basically, instead of providing a basic financial benefit such as a Whole Foods (Amazon) or Macy’s credit card, which is a win-win.

-Employee training entails every opportunity through which employees learns new skills and knowledge for the job they’re doing.
-The idea is to help employees learn and apply it so that they can do their jobs better.
+Employee training entails every opportunity through which employees learn new skills and knowledge for the job they’re doing.
+The idea is to help employees learn and apply them so that they can achieve business objectives and their own career goals better.
 Training is usually a short term practice and tends to focus on the present.
 It’s mostly job-oriented and the primary motivator is the trainer.

 The employee training process is not complicated, only a little long.
-If you want to conduct training that will positively impact your company, follow these steps.
+If you want to conduct employee learning that will positively impact your company, follow these steps.

 - Identify any specific performance improvement opportunities or problems that employees have.